-A child over 14 years of age may have substantial influence over a court's decision to choose which parent will have primary custody.
-The court considers it important for a child to maintain a relationship with both parents; therefore, visitation rights are awarded to the parent who is not given primary custody of the child.
+A child over 14 years of age may wield substantial influence over a court's decision to choose which parent will have primary custody.
+Remember, the court considers it important for a child to maintain a relationship with both parents.
+Therefore, visitation rights are still awarded to the parent who is not given primary custody of the child.

 We are living in a society where gender stereotypes are slowing fading.
 There is no reason to believe that courts are more likely to award custody to the mother or the father.
 It is important to come up with a parenting plan that meets the child's needs and is in the child's best interest.